 By encouraging more widespread electric vehicle adoption alongside active transportation like walking and biking and increased investments in electrified public transit, Minnesota is taking significant steps towards meeting its GHG emissions reduction goals.
 Simultaneously, these steps help our state improve air quality and build healthier communities, particularly those that experience higher amounts of traffic-related air pollution.

 In 2016, transportation ousted the power sector and electricity production from its lengthy reign as the biggest source of U.S. greenhouse gas emissions.
-While Minnesota’s actions thus far to curb GHG emissions and slow the climate crisis are commendable, it’s clear from the graph below (Graph 1) that we have ample room for growth.
+While Minnesota’s actions thus far to curb GHG emissions and slow the climate crisis are commendable, it’s clear from the graph below (Graph 1) that we have ample room for growth—despite a temporary reduction in emissions during the COVID-19 pandemic.

 Opportunities for customers to charge their vehicles overnight at off-peak hours are also increasing.
 For instance, earlier this year, Xcel Energy launched its Accelerate At Home program that provides EV owners with access to Level 2 charging at home, allowing them to enjoy cheaper electricity rates overnight when wind energy tends to be most abundant.